Student Organizations

 Southside Community Center

-The Southside Community Center Healthy Pet Clinic (SSCCHPC) is a community service program that is organized to provide fee-reduced, healthy-pet veterinary care to individuals who could otherwise not afford these services.
+The Southside Community Center Healthy Pet Clinic is a community service program that is organized to provide fee-reduced, healthy-pet veterinary care to individuals who could otherwise not afford these services.
 It also provides veterinary students with the opportunity to develop client communication skills, to practice the physical examination, and to become familiar with vaccination protocols and other aspects of routine pet health maintenance.
-The project is arranged through the collaborative efforts of the Southside Community Center (SSCC), the staff of the Community Practice Service (CPS), and the veterinary school's student body.
-Since November 1996, the SSCCHPC has provided veterinary services at the SSCC on the second Wednesday of every month by appointment.
-Currently the SSCCHPC provides vaccinations and addresses basic health maintenance issues such as deworming, nutrition, dental care, and flea control.
-In addition, students participate in client education by developing informational brochures and preparing ten minute presentations on various topics.
+The project is arranged through the collaborative efforts of the Southside Community Center, the staff of the Community Practice Service (CPS), and the veterinary school's student body.
+Since November 1996, Southside has provided veterinary services on the second and fourth Wednesday of every month by appointment.
+Southside also runs a healthy pet clinic each fall and spring in varying locations around New York State.
+Currently Southside provides vaccinations and addresses basic health maintenance issues such as deworming, nutrition, dental care, and flea control.

 Veterinary Business Management Association (VBMA)